 Athena’s Run for GYN Cancers

-While the awareness month helps elevate the status of these cancers, it’s also a catalyst to raise money for research dollars to help find better treatment options.
-Skinner and her team have organized an annual 5K, known as Athena’s Run for GYN Cancers, to help achieve that goal.
+Skinner and her team organized a 5K, known as Athena’s Run for GYN Cancers, to help achieve that goal.
 Athena is the goddess of war, symbolizing the thousands of warriors battling gynecological cancers each day.

 Since its inception in 2010, Skinner said the fundraiser has raised more than half a million dollars – providing money for grants, cancer education and support groups.

 “In addition to the much-needed research dollars, Athena’s Run has provided a community for gynecological cancer patients, so they understand they are not alone,” Skinner said.
 “They’ve got people cheering for them and fighting for them, even if those people don’t have cancer themselves.”

 COVID-19 prevented the run from happening in 2020, but the community was able to show their support by “flocking the lawn” at the Novant Health Derrick L. Davis Cancer Institute in Winston-Salem, one of the largest cancer centers in the southern U.S. With a $20 tax deductible donation, people could “adopt” a 26-inch flamingo, personalized with a teal ribbon bearing the name of the warrior of their choice.